igorkll/syslbuild/README.md

 * gcc-build - builds something through GCC
 * kernel -
 * initramfs - collects initramfs from a directory

+## build items features
+* debian supports the "_min" variant, which is essentially a "custom" but with a minimal set package required for assembly

 ## the order of assembly
 ### this is just the order that you should use to properly understand the syslbuild concept